Today the Venice Paparazzi spotlight shines on the von Hoffmann family Todd, Theo and Kristina.

 Todd: OK, my celeb moment: Drove down AKB and saw Tim Robbins on the sidewalk – called out, “Loved you in “Team America: World Police!!”

-Kristina: Storied, legendary, loyal, tough, love.
+Kristina: Storied, legendary, loyal, tough, loving.

 Theo: Home, lively, interesting, cool breezes, friendly.